-Get your smear on at an LGBT-welcoming gynecologist
+Get your smear on at an LGBT-welcoming gynecologist’s office

 If you've got it, Pap it! is Bradbury-Sullivan LGBT Community Center's campaign to increase cervical cancer screening rates in the Lehigh Valley.

 According to the American Cancer Society, lesbian and bisexual women get less routine cancer screenings than the majority population.
 For transgender or non-binary people assigned female at birth but who do not identify as women, there are frequently fears of healthcare discrimination as well as disassociation with gynecologic body parts.
-What's more, the LGBT community as a whole engages in higher risk-behaviors as a result of social and cultural experiences with discrimination, familial homophobia and transphobia, and minority stress.
-The World Health Organization notes that cervical cancer is the most commonly contracts HIV-related disease and identifies several risk factors for Cervical Cancer, including HPV.
-HPV is widely understood to be sexually transmitted through skin-to-skin contact (with or without condom usage.)
+What's more, the LGBT community as a whole engages in higher risk-behaviors as a result of social and cultural experiences with discrimination, familial homophobia and/or transphobia, and minority stress.
+The World Health Organization notes that cervical cancer is the most commonly contracted HIV-related disease and identifies several risk factors for cervical cancer, including HPV.
+HPV is widely understood to be sexually transmitted through skin-to-skin contact (with or without condom usage).
 The CDC recommends cervical Pap tests for people with cervixes every 3-5 years depending on age and symptomatic/asymptomatic results.

-The need for increased awareness of cervical Pap tests for LGBT people assigned female at birth is clear.
-70% of all cases of cervical cancer are caused by HPV, and in Pennsylvania 90% of Pennsylvania women have had a cervical Pap test during their lifetime and 69% have had a cervical Pap test during the last three years.
+The need for increased awareness of cervical Pap tests for LGBT people assigned female at birth is clear as 70% of all cases of cervical cancer are caused by HPV.
+In Pennsylvania, 90% of women have had a cervical Pap test during their lifetime, and 69% have had a cervical Pap test in the last three years.
 However, among LGBT people assigned female at birth, just 54.5% have had a cervical Pap test in the last three years.

 THE BARRIERS TO CARE